Course guide of Physics of Biological Systems (2001112)

 Extraordinary assessment session

-In the extraordinary session there will be a single final exam representing 80% of the final mark and an additional exam covering the concepts of the lab sessions, weighting 20%.
+In the extraordinary session there will be a single final exam (questions and problems) representing 80% of the final mark and an additional exam covering the concepts of the lab sessions, weighting 20%.
 This lab exam will take place on the same date but at a different time than the written exam of the extraordinary session.
+It is compulsory to pass the two exams (theoretical and lab) in order to pass the whole subject.

 Single final assessment